 Fall Creek Falls State Park is Tennessee’s largest and most visited state park.
 The park encompasses more than 26,000 acres sprawled across the eastern top of the rugged Cumberland Plateau.
 Laced with cascades, gorges, waterfalls, streams and lush stands of virgin hardwood timber, the park beckons those who enjoy nature at her finest.
-Fall Creek Falls, at 256 feet, is one of the highest waterfall in the eastern United States.
+Fall Creek Falls, at 256 feet, is one of the highest waterfalls in the eastern United States.
 Other waterfalls within the park include Piney Falls, Cane Creek Falls and Cane Creek Cascades.

 The park is located in Bledsoe and Van Buren counties, 11 miles east of Spencer and 18 miles west of Pikeville.
 It may be entered from Highway 111 or Highway 30.